WHO IS ELIGIBLE FOR HOSPICE CARE?

 WHY ASK FOR NORTHERN LIGHT HOME CARE & HOSPICE?

 Northern Light Home Care & Hospice provides a coordinated spectrum of services.
 Our hospice nurses are trained to focus on comfort, pain management and quality of life.
 Specially trained social workers, chaplains, and volunteers provide additional support in a variety of ways including counseling, friendly visits and assistance with errands.
-Northern Light Home Care & Hospice also offers skilled nursing services, physical and occupational therapy, wound care specialists, and the LifeStages companion services so that any level of care needs can be arranged, coordinated and implemented smoothly.
+Northern Light Home Care & Hospice also offers skilled nursing services, physical and occupational therapy, and wound care specialists so that any level of care needs can be arranged, coordinated and implemented smoothly.
 Additionally, Northern Light Health facilitates continuity in moving across the spectrum from acute to home care.